susam/emacs4cl/README.md

     dynamic websites.
 The second line uses Hunchentoot to start a web server listening on TCP port 4242.

- 5. Evaluate the whole buffer with the following key-sequence:
+ 5. Evaluate the whole buffer with the following key sequence:

     ```
     M-x slime-eval-buffer RET